Rangi42/polishedcrystal/README.md

 * Add: Yanma and Venomoth are available in the Bug-Catching Contest.
 * Add: Murkrow is rare in some Headbutt trees.
 * Add: Add river to Route 45 from HGSS.
-* Add: Celadon Dept. Store TV game floor from RBY.
+* Add: Celadon Dept. Store TV game floor from RBY, with game system decorations for sale.
 * Add: Lt.
 Surge's electric traps from RBY.
 * Add: Missing ice puzzle in Seafoam Islands.
 * Add: Get Amulet Coin from Lyra in Olivine City, and Metal Coat in the Goldenrod Dept. Store basement.